 Disaster aid bill again blocked in House by GOP conservative

-A second conservative Republican in as many House sessions blocked a long-overdue $19 billion disaster aid bill Tuesday that's a top priority for some of President Donald Trump's most loyal allies on Capitol Hill.
+A second conservative Republican on Tuesday blocked another attempt to pass a long-overdue $19 billion disaster aid bill, delaying again a top priority for some of President Donald Trump's most loyal allies on Capitol Hill.

 Rep. Thomas Massie of Kentucky said that if Democratic leaders like Speaker Nancy Pelosi thought the measure was so important, they should have kept the House in session in Washington late last week to slate an up-or-down roll call vote.